• soufflé •

 Meaning: A dish made light and fluffy by stiffly beaten egg whites and containing other ingredients for flavor, such as cheese, fish, or fruit.

-Notes: We have left the French accent mark on the final [e] to remind you where this word came from and that it hasn't been used in English long enough to take off its hat.
+Notes: We have left the French accent mark on the final [e] to remind you where this word came from.
+It hasn't been in English long enough to take off its hat.
 In fact, the hat on the E also stands to remind us that the final [e] is not silent, as it is in so many English words; it is pronounced.
-(It is not pronounced in souffle, the healthy murmuring or breathing sound heard in the tummy of an expectant mother.)
+It is not pronounced in souffle, the healthy murmuring or breathing sound heard in the tummy of an expectant mother.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!